 Using it as a common benchmark, many debt instruments incorporate LIBOR into their contract language.
 For example, a contract might stipulate a floating interest rate as LIBOR plus 200 basis points to be paid quarterly.
 Benchmark rates are especially important in derivatives trading and interest rate swaps, allowing corporations to manage their borrowing costs and interest rate risk.

-What Is the Impact of the LIBOR Phase Out?
+What is the impact of the LIBOR phase out?

 USD LIBOR will be fully phased out by June 30, 2023.
 The leading replacement rate contender in the U.S. is the Secured Overnight Financing Rate (SOFR), which is recommended by the Alternative Reference Rates Committee (ARRC), an industry body convened by the Federal Reserve Board and the Federal Reserve Bank of New York.
 However, there are other alternative rates being considered in the market, including the Bloomberg Short-Term Bank Yield Index (BSBY) and Ameribor.
 SOFR is based on far more extensive underlying transactions than is LIBOR, and all three rates are constructed to be more robust than LIBOR.